SagaeHaruki/3D-GameScripts/README.md

 - No Changes

 > Camera Zoom Script:
-- Disables some of the movements when using the inventory
+- Disables some of the movements when using the inventory.

 > Stamina System Script:
 - No Changes